cbroms/pith/README.md

 The docker compose file for testing (`docker-compose.tests.yml`) defines one additional service:

--`tests`: a container that runs the unit tests and connects to `app` to test the interface.
+-   `tests`: a container that runs the unit tests and connects to `app` to test the interface.

 ### Run it